shian15810/by-node-env/README.md

 `npm build` and `npm start` have long been the de facto commands to *build* and *start* a **Node.js** application, respectively.

-As a best practice, `NODE_ENV` should always be explicitly set as an environment variable.
+Besides that, `NODE_ENV` should always be explicitly set as an environment variable for best practice.
 A lot of popular frameworks expect `NODE_ENV` to be set as well.

 Why not combine both, so that when `NODE_ENV=production`, executing `npm start` will spawn `npm run start:production`.
 Similarly, when `NODE_ENV=development`, executing `npm start` will spawn `npm run start:development`.